-(2) Abstract: The abstract must be in a separate file, not at the start of the paper.
-Each abstract must be a single paragraph, in Times or Times New Roman with no formatting other than italics and no figures or tables.
+(1) Abstract: The abstract must be in a separate file, not at the start of the paper.
+Each abstract must be a single paragraph, with no formatting other than italics and no figures or tables.
 We ask authors to include their contact information in the file along with their abstract.

 - Print a test copy of the PDF file.
 Immediately staple the test copy pages together, and write on the first page "Test printed by editor.
 DO NOT MAIL."
 Use this test copy only for checking the margins and other formatting.
 Never send us a printout you made yourself.

 - Make sure page margins and other style sheet requirements have been met.
 For every paper, the answer to ALL of these questions must be yes: